Consumer medicine information

 No pharmacokinetic interaction studies have been performed for burosumab.

-Concurrent administration of burosumab with oral phosphate and active vitamin D analogues is contraindicated as it may cause an increased risk of hyperphosphatemia and hypercalcaemia (see Section 4.3).
+Concurrent administration of burosumab with oral phosphate and active vitamin D analogues is contraindicated as it may cause an increased risk of hyperphosphataemia and hypercalcaemia (see Section 4.3).

 Caution should be exercised when combining burosumab with calcimimetic medicinal products (i.e. agents that mimic the effect of calcium on tissues by activating the calcium receptor).
-Co-administration of these medicinal products has not been studied in clinical trials and could potentially exacerbate hypocalcaemia.
+Co-administration of these medicinal products has not been studied in clinical trials, therefore close monitoring of serum calcium levels is recommended.

 4.6 Fertility, Pregnancy and Lactation